rajarahulray/drag_the_circle/README.md

 # drag_the_circle

 ## About
-**drag_the_circle** is graphics program for dragging a circle across the screen using mouse cursor written in C language......
+**drag_the_circle** is graphics program for dragging a circle across the screen using mouse cursor written in C language.

 ## Instructions
 1. You must specify the location of your BGI directory at line 14 : initgraph(&g, &m, "location for BGI folder");